Spring Lawn Care Tips for Greensboro, NC

 • Warm-season grasses (like Bermuda or Zoysia) grow more slowly in spring.
 Mow every 7 to 14 days until growth picks up in summer.

 Maintain the recommended mowing height for your grass type.
 Whenever possible, mulch your grass clippings to return nutrients back into the soil.
-Avoid large clumps, as they can smother the grass underneath and lead to patchy growth.
+Avoid large clumps, as they can smother your grass and lead to patchy growth.

 8. Water Your Lawn Wisely